ldavidson45/my-dc-tour/planning/plan.md

 ## Bronze

-Users can:
-- sign up
-- log in
-- log out
+- Landmark and Tour models
-- create, view, favorite, rate, and comment on Landmarks
+- create, view, update, and delete Landmarks
-- create, view, update, comment on, favorite, and rate Tours
+- create, view, update, and delete Tours

 ## Silver

+- User model with signup and login functionality with authentication
+- google map with landmarks pinned.

 ## Gold
 - User can allow the app to view their location, and will send them push notifications when they are near a historical marker